 4 Key Components of Retirement Income Planning

-• 70 ½ – You can begin to make Qualified Charitable Distributions
+- Age 70 ½ – You can begin to make Qualified Charitable Distributions

-• 73 – is when RMDs start.
+- Age 73 – When RMDs start.
 In 2033 it goes out to age 75

-1. How long do you anticipate your retirement will last?
 20 years, 30 years, or even 40 years?
 The truth is, none of us know how long we will be here, and many Americans are living longer and longer.
 Those things considered; it does make estimating the length of your retirement a bit tricky.
 We recommend considering your family history and erroring on the side of caution because no one wants to go back to work when they run out of money in retirement.
-In fact, when we plan for our clients’ retirement we typically plan for them to live to age 100.
+In fact, when we plan for our clients’ retirement, we typically plan for them to live to age 100.

-1. Consider your expenses.
 What current expenses do you have that you will carry over with you into retirement?
 Do you plan to travel or pick up a new hobby?
 Budgeting is an integral part of this step, if you budget too little the plan may look good on paper but when you see you are withdrawing more than estimated that will add up and could quickly derail a successful retirement plan.
-And do not forget about inflation – the items in the first year of your retirement budget won’t cost the same 10 and 20 years down the road.
-Whatever you determine your first-year budget to be, keep in mind that you should allocate 3% more each year to account for inflation.

-1. Work with a Financial Advisor that focuses on retirement planning.
 The right financial advisor can walk through these steps with you and ensure no stone goes unturned.
 At Kowal Investment Group, we create retirement incoming planning scenarios for our clients based on their goal retirement age, estimated length of retirement, expenses, how much the client like to spend, when is the best time to take social security, and so on.
 There are a lot of factors to consider, and no two people have the same idea about what they want their retirement to look like.
 This is why your retirement income plan should be specific to you and your goals.
-As your goals and needs change, we will update your plan to reflect them.
+As your goals and needs change, we will update your retirement, plan to reflect them.

 Don’t wait, schedule your no-obligation retirement review today!